idrahmed/Linked-List/README.md

-Linked list implementation in python including insertion, deletion and other methods.
+Singly and Doubly Linked list implementations in python including insertion, deletion and other methods.